-Students have opportunities to gain valuable work experience in international settings from the comfort of their own homes.
+- Students have opportunities to gain valuable work experience in international settings from the comfort of their own homes.
 Our study abroad partners are offering virtual internship programs in various disciplines.
-Summer options included public health in Kenya, engineering in Germany, and event planning in China and Italy!
+Summer options include public health in Kenya, engineering in Germany, and event planning in China and Italy!

 International Students & Scholars

 - Continuing F-1 students should stay enrolled full-time to maintain F-1 visa status whether in the U.S. or outside the U.S. By keeping active status, you will maintain eligibility for Curricular Practical Training (CPT) and/or Optional Practical Training (OPT) in the future.
-However, students who are graduating this fall and want to maintain eligibility for OPT are advised to return and take classes within the U.S. for the fall quarter.
+However, students who are graduating and want to maintain eligibility for OPT are advised to return and take classes within the U.S. in their final quarter.

-- J-1 visiting scholars and student interns will only be issued a DS-2019 to apply for a J-1 visa if the campus is open, is able to host them and physical presence is necessary to achieve their academic goals.
+- J-1 visiting professors and research scholars and student interns will only be issued a DS-2019 to apply for a J-1 visa if the campus is open and able to host them, and physical presence is necessary to achieve their academic goals.

 All University Travelers